-You don't need to be a technical expert to protect your child on the internet.
+You do not need to be a technical expert to protect your child on the internet.
 Below are some very simple steps to get you started.

-What should I do if I’m worried about my child’s safety online?
+What should I do if I am worried about my child’s safety online?

-- Talk to your child about the websites that they use.
-By understanding and involving yourself in their internet use, you're helping to keep them safe
+- Talk to your child about the websites, games and apps that they use.
+By understanding and involving yourself in their internet use, you are helping them keep safe.

 - Be positive about the internet and remember that it is a fantastic learning and communication tool

 - Try not to overreact to minor issues.
 Children often worry that you may take away their internet access, they may become secretive and hide problems from you.

 - Keep PCs, laptops and games consoles out of bedrooms wherever possible.
 Having the laptop in a family room makes it easier for you to monitor your child’s internet use, whilst still giving them privacy.

 - Set clear and consistent ground rules and expectations for your child’s online behaviour.
 If they understand what is and is not acceptable, it may help them with any problems in the future.

 A family agreement is a great way to start a conversation with your whole family about how you all use the internet and discuss together how to behave in a positive way when online at home, at school or at a friend’s house.
 If young people are at the heart of setting the rules they are more likely to buy into them.